 - you have never purchased a home before

-- you have gone through a breakdown of a marriage or common-law partnership (even if you don’t meet the other first-time home buyer requirements).
+- you are experiencing the breakdown of a marriage or common-law partnership (even if you don’t meet the other first-time home buyer requirements).

 - in the last 4 years, you did not occupy a home that you or your current spouse or common-law partner owned